jameshodgson72/Credit-Card-Fraud/README.md

 - If it takes place online
 - If it takes place abroad
 - If it relates to certain types of retailers, particularly those onboard cruise liners, and music shops.
 (This information is contained in a field called "Merchant Category Code").
-- The value of the transaction - fraudulent transactions are bigger, averaging nearly \\$109 verses \\$44 for a non-fraud transaction.
+- The value of the transaction - fraudulent transactions are bigger, averaging nearly \\$109 versus \\$44 for a non-fraud transaction.
 - The age of the credit-card user - older users are more vulnerable.
 - The annual income of the credit-card user.
 Those on lower income are more vulnerable.
 - The type of card.
-Pre-paid debit cards are most vulnerable and the Discover brand is more vulnerable than Amex, Visa and Mastercard.
+Prepaid debit cards are most vulnerable and the Discover brand is more vulnerable than Amex, Visa and Mastercard.

 ### Data correlations